 c.
-Primary Applications of Bayluscide 3.2% Granular Sea Lamprey Larvicide lampricide are not effective.
+Primary Applications of Bayluscide 3.2% Granular Sea Lamprey Larvicide

+Bayluscide granules are applied as a control measure in areas where standard application techniques and other formulations of lampricide are not effective.
 Applications are conducted in lentic and lotic areas in the Great Lakes, Lake Champlain, and the Finger Lakes, vary in size, and may cover many acres (TOP:017 and TOP: 017A).